“Purine and pyrimidines are aromatic molecules involved in manufacturing the nucleic acid via hydrogen bonding.”

 Purines-adenine and guanine and pyrimidine-thymine, cytosine and uracil are involved in making nucleic acids- DNA and RNA.

-Purines and pyrimidines are an important ingredient of the DNA along with the phosphate and the pentose sugar.
+Purines and pyrimidines are important ingredients of the DNA along with phosphate and pentose sugar.

 Interestingly, purines and pyrimidines construct nucleotides as well as nucleosides.
 The polynucleotide chain is known as DNA.